Deportes

 Can I train a muscle group while it's still sore?

-Light activity (≤40% of 1RM, low volume) on a sore muscle is generally safe and may increase blood flow to aid recovery.
-However, training at moderate-to-high intensity before recovery is complete increases injury risk and impairs long-term strength gains, as the muscle cannot fully recruit damaged fibers.
+Light activity (40% of 1RM or less, low volume) on a sore muscle is generally safe and may increase blood flow to aid recovery.
+However, training at moderate-to-high intensity before recovery is complete increases injury risk and impairs long-term strength gains.
 If DOMS is above a 5/10 on a pain scale, rest or active recovery is recommended.

 How does training intensity change the recovery equation?

 Intensity is the single largest variable after muscle group size.
-A light workout (≤50% 1RM, low volume) might require only 24 h of chest recovery; a max-effort session (90%+ 1RM, high sets) at the same muscle group can require 77+ h.
-The intensity multiplier ranges from 1.0× to 1.6× in this calculator, consistent with peer-reviewed exercise physiology literature on mechanical tension and metabolic stress.
+A light chest workout might require only 34 h of recovery; a max-effort session at the same muscle group can require 65+ h.
+The intensity multiplier ranges from 0.7× (light) to 1.35× (high) in this calculator, consistent with peer-reviewed exercise physiology literature on mechanical tension and metabolic stress.

 How many times per week should I train each muscle group?

-Research reviewed by the NSCA and published in journals indexed by NIH suggests 2 sessions per week per muscle group is optimal for hypertrophy for most adults.
-However, this assumes adequate recovery between sessions (typically 48–72 h for moderate intensity).
-Large muscle groups trained at high intensity (quads, hamstrings) may only tolerate 1 session per week, especially in athletes over 40.
+Research reviewed by the NSCA suggests 2 sessions per week per muscle group is optimal for hypertrophy for most adults.
+However, this assumes adequate recovery between sessions (48–72 h for moderate intensity).
+Large muscle groups trained at high intensity — quads, hamstrings — may only tolerate 1 session per week, especially in athletes over 40.

 Does nutrition affect how fast muscles recover?

 Absolutely.
-The USDA Dietary Guidelines and NIH nutritional research indicate that consuming 0.7–1.0 g of protein per pound of body weight per day supports optimal muscle protein synthesis.
+NIH nutritional research indicates that consuming 0.7–1.0 g of protein per pound of body weight per day supports optimal muscle protein synthesis.
 Carbohydrates replenish glycogen stores (critical for performance), and adequate caloric intake prevents the body from catabolizing muscle tissue.
 Nutrient deficiencies can extend recovery time by 20–40% independently of sleep or intensity factors.

 Is it okay to do full-body workouts every day?

 No. Full-body compound sessions stress the largest and most metabolically expensive muscle groups simultaneously.
-Recovery for these sessions ranges from 72 h (light) to 115 h (max effort), meaning daily full-body lifting at even moderate intensity does not allow muscles to fully repair.
-The minimum recommended frequency for full-body workouts is every 2–3 days, with the upper end applying to high-intensity protocols.
+Recovery for these sessions ranges from 42 h (light) to 81 h (max effort in this model).
+The minimum recommended frequency for full-body workouts is every 2–3 days, with the upper end applying to high-intensity protocols or athletes over 40.